 But while it's not always practical or even necessary to completely cut them out, screens should not overshadow the real-life experiences that help us create lifelong, happy memories.

 Remember, the most treasured summer memories often come from simple moments spent together outdoors, exploring, creating, and learning.
 That’s why balancing screen time with screen-free time is so important.
 And we've got just the right tools to help:

 With Ohana's Schedule feature, you can easily create a "Summertime" schedule, specifying how much screen time your kid can have each day and at what times.
 This way, the digital world becomes a part of your kid’s day but not the main activity, making room for real-world fun.

 When it comes to specific activities, Ohana's Modes come into play.
-For instance, if you plan a visit to the local museum, you can set your kid’s device to Focus Mode, allowing only the camera app.
+For instance, if you plan a visit to the local museum, you can set your kid’s device to Study Mode, allowing only the camera app.
 This lets them engage fully with the exhibits around them, maybe even snapping a few memorable pictures for their summer scrapbook.

 And when it's time to assemble that scrapbook, you can set their device to Locked Mode to avoid any digital distractions.
 They can then give their full attention to sorting their photos, arranging their stickers, and recounting their memories.